 In addition to his parents, he is survived by his son, Jovani; brother, Christian Kevin Arostegui; and his sister, Cristina Santiago; nephew, Yoandri Santiago; neice, Jimena Santiago.

-Funeral services will be held at 11 a.m., Saturday, Feb.
+Funeral services was held at 11 a.m., Saturday, Feb.
 15, 2014 at Kyger Funeral Home Chapel in Harrisonburg.
-Entombment will follow the services on Saturday at Woodbine Cemetery Mausoleum in Harrisonburg, with full military honors.
+Entombment followed the services on Saturday at Woodbine Cemetery Mausoleum in Harrisonburg, with full military honors.

 Deborah G. Meek